 Question 4 – Identify the advantages of 'thick' Whois for issue A (please try to quantify or provide data if possible / available)

-Thick provides three fallback sources in the case of a failue, compared to one in the thin model.
+Thick provides three fallback sources in the case of a failure, compared to one in the thin model.
 Three is better than one.
 Since most catastrophic failures are often the result of multiple failures, having multiple backups is preferential.

 Question 5 – Identify the downsides of 'thick' Whois for issue A (please try to quantify or provide data if possible / available)

 Some WG participants believe that having personal data at multiple sites makes that data more susceptible to attack or misuse.
-This issue is being addressed by the Daa Protection Sub-team.
+This issue is being addressed by the Data Protection Sub-team.

 Question 6 – Does the data imply we are recommending Thick or not recommending Thick WHOIS?
 Or is it neutral?

-Most parties agree that multiple copies is better than fewer, but some feel that four copies is excessive.
+Most parties agree that multiple copies are better than fewer, but some feel that four copies are excessive.
 Most participants support the benefits of the thick model.
 The two NCSG Constituencies argue that there are risks associated with the Registry having the data.
 VeriSign argues that two copies are sufficient.
 Registrars argue that in a thick model, registrar escrow is no longer needed, resulting in three copies of the data stored.

 Question 7 – If your response to question 6 is that 'thick' Whois should be recommended, please provide any additional considerations with regards to implementation in relation to Issue A that should be taken into account.

 On balance, most but not all participants believe that the thick model provides additional stability over the thin model.
-Some feel that this additional stability is not required, and others beleive that there is a privacy price to pay for this extra stability.
+Some feel that this additional stability is not required, and others believe that there is a privacy price to pay for this extra stability.

 Data Escrow